joshakeman/service-practice/notes.md

 *Bill Opinion*: Each package should have its own type system ... you shouldn't have a common type system.

 Local testing best practices around cloud ... alot of clouds let you run a local version of their DB ... use that and containerize

+Always have a file named after teh package for developers to exlpore what the package is doing...